samsu/installation/README.md

     ./ins.sh nova_ctrl neutron_ctrl

     # Install Openstack with fortinet plugins
-    a) Before run the script, a fortigate need to be prepared properly.
+    a) Before run the script, a fortigate need to be initialized properly.
        1) license activated
        2) enabled multi-vdom
        3) At least there are 3 ports in the fortigate: a port for management need to have a ip address, a port for openstack tenant network and a port for openstack external network.

-    b) customize the local.conf file, the following is an example local.conf with enabled fortinet plugins
+    b) Customize the local.conf file, the following is an example local.conf with enabled fortinet plugins
         ############## EXAMPLE local.conf #################
         # openstack config